Do you have several missing consecutive teeth? Are you looking for a restoration that balances the bite?

 How long do dental bridges last?

 Traditional dental bridges last anywhere from 5 to 15 years.
 An implant-supported bridge is a permanent dental restoration.
 It shouldn’t need to be replaced unless it somehow suffers from damage.

 How long will it take for a dental bridge to feel normal?

 A dental bridge feels weird in your mouth at first.
 There’s an adjustment period, but it does start to feel like a normal part of your mouth.
 Give it about two weeks and your mouth will be used to that dental bridge.

 How long do I have to wait to eat after getting a bridge?

 We recommend waiting about an hour to eat after your bridge is fixed in place.
 Avoid hard or sticky foods for a few hours.
 The bridge takes time to fully cement and settle with your teeth.

 Is a dental bridge painful?

 No, getting a dental bridge isn’t painful.
-If your natural teeth are supporting the bridge, you may experience some sensitivity where they were prepared.
-In general, some discomfort is expected for the first few days.
+If your natural teeth are supporting the bridge, you may experience some sensitivity in the area of the bridge.
+In general, some discomfort is normal for the first few days after getting a bridge.
 Give your mouth time to adjust to the new structure.